amritpandey23/Scott/README.md

 ## License

 Source code of this project is released under MIT license.
-You are not allowed to use the brand name `Mr. Scott` for any associated/similar projects without prior permission from ap4gh.